zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/README.md

 There are 5 hands-on labs in this workshop.
 GoldenGate software for MySQL and Oracle are installed initial setup.
 After running Lab 1 – Setup GoldenGate , the rest of the labs can be run independently of each other, and in any order.

 Lab 1 –   Setup GoldenGate Classic

 Lab 2 –   MySQL -> Oracle

 Lab 3  –  Oracle -> MySQL

 Lab 4 –  Active - Active Replication

-Lab 5 –GoldenGate Column Conversions
+Lab 5 –  GoldenGate Column Conversions